 Charles D. Owen Park, 875 Warren Wilson Rd., Swannanoa

-An idyllic spot near the Swannanoa River with fishing ponds, basketball courts, baseball fields, picnic shelters, and walking trails.
+This idyllic spot is near the Swannanoa River and has fishing ponds, basketball courts, baseball fields, picnic shelters, and walking trails.

 Carrier has something for everyone, including basketball and volleyball courts, baseball fields, a giant playground, and the famed “Mellowdrome,” which is perfect for skating or biking.